pedrolemos4/LAPR2/docs/UC8 - Analyze freelancer statistics/UC8_AnalyzeFreelancerStatistics.md

 #### Extensions (or alternative flows)

 *a.
-The manager of organization or the collaboratior asks to cancel viewing the data.
+The manager of organization or the collaborator asks to cancel viewing the data.

+> The use case ends.

+4a.
+The manager of organization or the collaborator does not want to sort the data.

 > The use case ends.

 #### Special Requirements